 The annual celebration of Mardi Gras happens in New Orleans, Louisiana, along with many other locations across the United States.
 Looking for some other cities to celebrate the event in?
 Check out this complete guide to learn more about other US cities that do up Mardi Gras in style.
 You may also want to just spend a couple of days in New Orleans to scope it out before spending more money on its premier event.
-If that’s the case, read through this guide to planning an unforgettable New Orleans weekend getaway.
 It’s an understatement to say that there is bound to be a lot of partying happening throughout the week both before and after the official “Fat Tuesday.”
 So with that in mind, we want to help you be prepared with a checklist of items you should probably have on hand while you enjoy the festivities this year.

 Tips on Packing for Fat Tuesday

 With all the crowds roaming around on Fat Tuesday, it’s a good idea to keep a few key items on hand at all times.
 First off, we’d suggest keeping a physical note or list of key information.
 Jot down things like your rental address, important phone numbers, and emergency contacts.
 It’s also a good idea to wrap up the note in a Ziploc bag along with any other essentials you’d hate to see get wet in case rain, sweat, or any spilled drinks occur.

 New Orleans in January and February can be cool at night, with temperatures in the 40s or 50s, and occasionally wet and cold.

 Make sure to pack a poncho or raincoat so you can be prepared for any variety of weather that might happen during Mardi Gras.
 It’s always better to be safe than sorry.